aws-samples/aws-panorama-samples/README.md

 ## Introduction

-> AWS Panorama is a machine learning appliance and SDK, which enable you to add computer > vision (CV) to your on-premises cameras or on new Panorama enabled cameras.
-AWS Panorama > gives you the ability to make real-time decisions to improve your operations, by giving you > compute power at the edge.
+> AWS Panorama is a machine learning appliance and SDK, which enables you to add computer vision (CV) to your on-premises cameras or on new Panorama enabled cameras.
+AWS Panorama gives you the ability to make real-time decisions to improve your operations, by giving you compute power at the edge.

 ## Section 1: Setting Up Samples